samkovaly/My-Artists-App/README.md

 6. Start with: ```expo start```

 ## Backend
 This mobile app needs a backend API to run.
-Currently one is running at 'my-artists-app.herokuapp.com' and the source code for it is here: https://github.com/samkovaly/SpotifyAPIMusicProfile.
+Currently one is running at *my-artists-app.herokuapp.com* and the source code for it is [here](https://github.com/samkovaly/SpotifyAPIMusicProfile).
 The front end and backend need a matching key to work.

 [MIT License](/license)